Newport Casino Invitational

-The Newport Casino Invitational was a men's tennis tournament played on outdoor grass courts between 1915 and 1967 (Note: With the exception of the 1917–1918 and 1943–1945 editions, which were cancelled due to both World Wars.) at the Newport Casino in Newport, Rhode Island.
+The Newport Casino Invitational (or Invitation) was a men's tennis tournament played on outdoor grass courts between 1915 and 1967 (Note: With the exception of the 1917–1918 and 1943–1945 editions, which were cancelled due to both World Wars.) at the Newport Casino in Newport, Rhode Island.
 The event was first held in 1915 when the U.S. National Championships, which had been held at the Newport Casino since 1881, moved to Forest Hills, New York.
 The Casino Invitational became a preparation tournament for the U.S. National Championships.
 Since its inception, with a field of fifty players, it consistently attracted the best of the US contingent of tennis players and many high-profile international contenders as well.
 With the advent of the open era in 1968 the Newport Casino Invitational ended though there were pro tournaments held at the same venue with the modified Van Alen Streamlined Scoring System (VASSS).